shanapu/MyJailbreak/README.md

 ```
 - sm_zeus - Allows players to vote for a zeus round
 - sm_setzeus - Allows the Admin or Warden to set zeus as next round

+- set your own custom command. take a look at "sm_zeus_cmd"
 ```
 ##### Cvars
 ```
 - sm_zeus_version - Shows the version of the SourceMod plugin MyJailbreak - zeus
 - sm_zeus_enable: 0 - disabled, 1 - enable the zeus plugin.
 Default 1
+- sm_zeus_cmd: Set your custom chat command for Event voting. no need for sm_ or ! .
+Default "taser" results in !taser /taser & sm_taser
 - sm_zeus_setw: 0 - disabled, 1 - allow Warden to set next round zeus.
 Default 1
 - sm_zeus_seta: 0 - disabled, 1 - allow Admin to set next round zeus round.
 Default 1
 - sm_zeus_vote: 0 - disabled, 1 - allow player to vote for zeus.
 Default 1